nstefan/yastwai/README.md

 - Currently only supports SRT subtitle format
 - Extraction from video files requires external FFmpeg dependency
 - No support for multiple languages in a single run
+- GitHub Actions workflows temporarily removed, to be added back with improved CI/CD pipeline
 <!-- END_SECTION: limitations -->

 ## Development